Google Drive for Teams on iPad: a Hands-On Guide

 Can I edit Google Docs offline on my iPad?

-Yes, but you need the separate Google Docs app installed and you must turn on offline access inside it, not just in Drive.
-Mark the document for offline use before you lose signal, then your edits sync automatically when you reconnect.
+Yes, but you need the separate Google Docs app installed and you must turn on offline access inside that app, not just in Drive.
+Open the document in the Docs app, set it for offline use, and do this before you lose signal.
+Your edits then sync automatically when you reconnect.

 Is Google Drive free for a small team?

-You can start free with 15 GB per account shared across Gmail and Photos, which suits a tiny team briefly.
-For real shared drives and more storage, a Google Workspace plan is worth the modest monthly cost and gives you proper team ownership of files.
+You can start free with 15 GB per account shared across Gmail, Drive, and Photos, which suits a tiny team briefly.
+But shared drives, which keep file ownership with the team, are a Google Workspace feature and are not in the free account.
+For real team ownership and more storage, a paid Workspace plan is worth the modest monthly cost.

 Does Drive show up in the iPad Files app?

 It does once you enable it.
-Open Files, tap the locations menu, and switch on Drive.
-Your shared folders then appear alongside iCloud so you can open and save files from any app without launching the Drive app first.
+Open Files, tap the three-dot menu in the sidebar, manage your locations, and switch Drive on.
+Your folders then appear alongside iCloud so you can open and save files from any app without launching the Drive app first.

 How do I share a folder with someone outside my team?

 Open the folder, tap share, and add their email or create a link.
-You can set them to view only or allow editing, and adding an expiry date on the link is a smart move for short client collaborations so access closes on its own.
+You can set them to view only or allow editing, turn off downloading for sensitive files, and add an expiry date on the link.
+An expiry date is a smart move for short client work, since access closes on its own.